Parametric mapping of the efficiency$\unicode{x2013}$instability relation in plasma-wakefield accelerators: Results

 Figure~\ref{fig6} shows the value of $E_{z}/E_{0}$ for which $\eta_{t}/\eta_{t, \mathrm{predicted}}$ is minimized at each $R_{b}k_{p}$ for various power-transfer efficiencies.
 The expected relation can be found using Eq.~\ref{evolfunc} by considering where $\eta_{t}/\eta_{t, \mathrm{predicted}} \propto (R_b k_p)^3/(E_z/E_0)^2$ intersects the value 1 (i.e., close to the minimum); solving for $\eta_{t}/\eta_{t, \mathrm{predicted}} = 1$ gives $E_z/E_0 \propto (R_b k_p)^{1.5}$.
 This power-law scaling is confirmed by performing a fit of $E_{z}/E_{0}$ versus $R_{b}k_{p}$ and $\eta_p$, giving

 This equation indicates the optimal accelerating field for minimizing transverse instability, and works for efficiencies up to $\sim$60\%\footnote{We exclude the two highest $R_{b}k_{p}$ values to improve the fit.}.
-Equation~\ref{optimalEz_low} predicts the simulation minima to within 10\% at low efficiency and 14\% at high efficiency.
+The optimal values of $E_{z}/E_{0}$ found from simulation do not deviate by more than 10\% at low efficiency and 14\% at high efficiency from the predicted values given by Eq.~\ref{optimalEz_low}.

 The minimum attainable $\eta_{t}/\eta_{t, \mathrm{predicted}}$ (indicated with the color of each point) is less than 2 for all points at efficiencies less than 20\%.
 For larger efficiencies up to 60\%, all minimum attainable $\eta_{t}/\eta_{t, \mathrm{predicted}}$ are less than 4 and the larger values of $\eta_{t}/\eta_{t, \mathrm{predicted}}$ are generally reached at large values of $R_{b}k_{p}$.
 For smaller efficiencies and low $R_{b}k_{p}$, the optimally loaded accelerating field generally gives values of $\eta_{t}/\eta_{t, \mathrm{predicted}}$ very close to 1.